Network & VPN

 How Tailscale works

 Tailscale builds a WireGuard mesh between your devices.
 Each device in your network gets a fixed IP address in the 100.x.x.x range.
-Connections are peer-to-peer: your laptop connects directly to your NAS at home, not through a central server.
+Connections are usually peer-to-peer: your laptop connects directly to your NAS at home and falls back to a relay if direct traffic does not work.

 For coordination — which devices exist, who may connect — Tailscale uses its own cloud control server.
 That server doesn’t see your traffic itself, but does know which devices are in your network.